10-menachi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 prints the result of the addition of 128 with the value stored in the environmental variable TRUEKNOWLEDGE followed by a new line

+### 9-divide_and_rule
+prints the result of the division of the environment variables POWER and DIVIDE